Vote. Then eat.

 Voting in person?
 You may have to wait in line.
 Make sure you get a good start on Election Day with these hearty, nourishing breakfasts.
 From a whole-grain porridge that sticks to your ribs, to my all-time favorite scrambled eggs, these Election Day breakfasts will keep you fueled up for the fight.

-J.F.K’s Favorite Waffles
+1. J.F.K’s Favorite Waffles

 Everyone needs a good waffle recipe.
 So why not choose light, flavorful buttermilk waffles that just happened to be the favorite of an iconic American president?
-Here’s Jackie and John Kennedy’s recipe for waffles.
+Here’s Jackie and John F. Kennedy’s recipe for waffles.

-Multigrain Porridge Oatmeal
+2. Multigrain Porridge Oatmeal

-Maple Sage Breakfast Sausage
+3. Maple Sage Breakfast Sausage

-Make your own breakfast sausage!
+It’s a good idea to start this busy day with some protein.
+So make your own breakfast sausage!
 It’s easy and better than anything out of a package.

-Mushroom and Goat Cheese Scrambled Eggs
+4. Mushroom and Goat Cheese Scrambled Eggs

 An earthy, seasonal scrambled egg breakfast that looks sophisticated but takes no time to make.